 How to fix 504 gateway timeout error

-Before digging into a problem more deeper you need to determinate whether the reason is on a client side or server:
+Before digging into a problem deeper you need to determine whether the reason is on a client-side or server:

 - Open the website in another browser (Chrome, Firefox, Safari, Opera, etc.)

 - Refresh the website.

 - Double-check the firewall and ISP.

 - Double-check browser settings.